k21971/EvilHack/doc/evilhack-changelog.md

 - Druids, elves are penalized for killing trees
 - Allow Druids that have shapechanged to revert back to normal form at will
+- Druids that #shapechange retain worn armor, other changes